Adroiti/docs-for-code-review-tools/RuboCop/Lint-ParenthesesAsGroupedExpression.md

-Pattern: Lint/ParenthesesAsGroupedExpression
+Pattern: `(...)` interpreted as grouped expression

 Issue: -

 ## Description

 Checks for space between a the name of a called method and a left parenthesis.

 ### Example